 - Slip, trip, and falls

 - Snow and ice accidents

 - Negligent security

 Whether you have a case depends on your classification as a guest on the property, how long the defect was present at the property, and what a reasonable and prudent owner would have done in similar circumstances.
-A consultation with an attorney can help you find out if you have the elements for a premises liability lawsuit.
+A consultation with a Glendale premises liability attorney can help you find out if you have the elements for a premises liability lawsuit.